awsdocs/amazon-workdocs-user-guide/doc_source/workdocs_drive_help.md

 1. Choose or right\-click a file or folder, and choose **Amazon WorkDocs Drive**, **Add to Favorites**\.

-1. In the Windows notification area, choose or right\-click the Amazon WorkDocs Drive icon, and choose **Keep Favorites on this Device**\.
+1. In the Windows notification area, choose or right\-click the Amazon WorkDocs Drive icon, and select **Store Favorites for offline use**\.

 1. Files or folders marked as favorites are synchronized between your **Favorites** on Amazon WorkDocs and the W: drive on your device\.

-To turn off this option, in your Windows notification area, choose or right\-click the Amazon WorkDocs Drive icon, and choose **Remove Favorites from this Device**\.
+To turn off this option, in your Windows notification area, choose or right\-click the Amazon WorkDocs Drive icon, and clear **Store Favorites for offline use**\.

 You can also temporarily pause the syncing of Amazon WorkDocs content to your device, and resume syncing later\.
 If you have limited network bandwidth for syncing, you might consider using this option\.